For decades, Palo Alto has been a very desirable place to live.

 - Press for additional protections for city-owned recreational treasure, such as Gamble Gardens and the Winter Lodge, via formal parkland dedication.

-We have an opportunity to re-invent the modern town – a family friendly place to live with open space and great neighborhood.
+We have an opportunity to re-invent the modern town – a family friendly place to live with open space and great neighborhoods.
 An environmental leader, close to a vibrant university, complemented with innovative new and established companies, while also remaining a highly desirable place to live.

 It can easily tip away from a eminently livable community.
 Some feel it already has.